gavincao2023/ml-pokerbot/README.md

 python play_heads_up.py
 ```

-The script will walk through betting on the pre-flop, flop, turn and river rounds,
+The script will walk through betting on the pre-flop, flop, turn and river rounds.
+When prompted, reply with `y` or `n` followed by the amount (e.g. `y 25`).
+Facing a bet you may:

+1. Enter `n` or an amount smaller than the required call to fold.
+2. Enter `y` with the exact call amount to call.
+3. Enter `y` with a higher amount to raise, after which betting continues until a call or fold.

-pot are updated after each action and the winner of the pot is announced at the
-end of the hand.
-This implementation can serve as a starting point for
-machine-learning experiments or further game logic.
+Stacks and the pot update after each action and the winner of the pot is announced at the end of the hand.
+This implementation can serve as a starting point for machine-learning experiments or further game logic.
-Input: (y/n) amount